ramondeklein/deadlockdetection/README.md

 library will still raise the `DeadlockException`.
 It might be considered a bug, but you might also rethink your design.
-Mixing blocking calls and asynchronous calls on the same synchronization context is a bit awkward and reduces the asynchronous behavior of your application (and therefore reduce scabalibility), so you might even consider this a feature that you'll be notified of these circumstances :-)
+Mixing blocking calls and asynchronous calls on the same synchronization context is a bit awkward and reduces the asynchronous behavior of your application (and therefore reduce scalability), so you might even consider this a feature that you'll be notified of these circumstances :-)